mecid/mecid.github.io/_posts/2025-06-24-glassifying-tabs-in-swiftui.md

 ![glassy-tabs](/public/glassy-tabs.png)

 Most of my apps use tabs on iOS and watchOS while using sidebar navigation on macOS and iPadOS.
 SwiftUI simplifies this significantly by introducing the new *sidebarAdaptable* style.
-You don’t need manually create the sidebar, it automatically replace tabs with sidebar on iPadOS and macOS.
+You don’t need manually create the sidebar, it automatically replaces tabs with sidebar on iPadOS and macOS.

 ```swift
 struct ContentView: View {